cbernasch/cb_wp_nonce_test/README.md

   $validator = new CB_WP_Nonces_Validator(<your url to validate>,
   <your nonce to validate>, <your action>, <your nonce name>);
   ```
- 7. You just need <your url to validate> or <your nonce to validate>.
-For this example set NULL to <your url to validate> and the nonce u created earlier to <your nonce to validate>
+ 7. You just need "your url to validate" or "your nonce to validate".
+For this example set NULL to "your url to validate" and the nonce u created earlier to "your nonce to validate"
  8. Now add
   ```php
         $validator->validate()